Confucian church: Modern churches and congregations

 While Kang's idea was not realized in China, it was carried forward in Hong Kong and among overseas Chinese people.
 The Hong Kong branch of Kang's movement became known as the "Confucian Academy" (孔教学院), while the Indonesian branch became the Supreme Council for the Confucian Religion in Indonesia.
 Members believe in Tian, with Confucius as the prophet (Indonesian: nabi).
 Chinese people in the United States established independent, local Confucian churches such as the Confucius Church of Sacramento or the Confucius Church of Salinas.

 In contemporary China, the Confucian revival of the 21st century has developed a variety of interrelated ways: the proliferation of Confucian academies, the resurgence of Confucian rites, and the birth of new forms of Confucian activity on the local level, such as Confucian communities.
 Some scholars consider the reconstruction of Chinese lineage associations and their ancestral shrines, as well as cults and temples worshiping natural and national gods from other Chinese traditional religions, as part of the revival of Confucianism.

 Other groups associated with the revival include folk religions or salvationist religions that have a Confucian focus.
 Confucian churches, for example the Yidan xuetang (一耽学堂) in Beijing, the Mengmutang (孟母堂) of Shanghai, the Way of the Gods according to the Confucian Tradition, Phoenix Churches, and the Confucian Fellowship (儒教道坛 (Rújiào Dàotán)) in northern Fujian have spread rapidly over the years since their foundation.
 Ancestral shrines of the Kong family have also reopened, as well as Confucian-teaching churches.

 The Hong Kong Confucian Academy has expanded its activities to the mainland, constructing statues of Confucius, Confucian hospitals, restoring temples and sponsoring other activities.
 In 2009, Zhou Beichen founded the Holy Hall of Confucius (孔圣堂 (Kǒngshèngtáng)) in Shenzhen, inspired by Kang Youwei's idea of the Confucian Church.
 It is also affiliated with the Federation of Confucian Culture in Qufu, a nationwide movement of congregations and civil organisations that was unified in 2015 as the Church of Confucius (孔圣会 (Kǒngshènghuì)).

 Chinese folk religion's temples and kinship ancestral shrines sometimes choose Confucian liturgy during special occasions (that is called 儒 rú, or sometimes 正统 zhèngtǒng (orthoprax ritual style)), led by Confucian ritual masters (礼生 (lǐshēng)) who worship the gods enshrined, instead of Taoist or other popular rituals.
 "Confucian businessmen" (rushang (learned businessman)) is a recently revived term to identify people among the entrepreneurial or economic elite who recognize their social responsibilities and therefore apply Confucian cultural practices to their business.

 Contemporary New Confucian scholars Jiang Qing and Kang Xiaoguang are among the most influential supporters behind the campaign to establish a national "Confucian Church".
 Jiang Qing is the current spiritual leader of the Church of Confucius.

+In Japan, Confucian Shinto is organised as part of Sect Shinto.
+Similar Confucian-focused sects also exist in South Korea.